MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

    During assistance, helpers that have the *Elevation* permission can enter local admin permissions on your shared device. *Elevation* allows the helper to run executable programs or take similar actions when you lack sufficient permissions.

 5. After the issues are resolved, or at any time during the session, both the sharer and helper can end the session.
 To end the session, select **Leave** in the upper right corner of the Remote Help app.
-Upon the end of a session, the sharer is automatically signed out of their device as a security precaution to ensure all connections between the devices close.
+When a helper performs elevated actions on a user's device, at the end of the session the sharer is automatically signed out of their device.
+When a helper performs elevated actions on a user's device and the sharer ends the session, if the helper continues, then a warning dialog box appears for the helper that if they continue they will be logged off.

 ## Monitoring and reports